-This document is available for free in Arabic, Armenian, Chinese, Farsi, Khmer, Korean, Russian, Spanish, Tagalog and Vietnamese.
+This document is available for free in Arabic, Armenian, Chinese, Punjabi, Hindi, Hmong, Japanese, Korean, Laotian, Mien, Cambodian, Farsi, Russian, Spanish, Tagalog, Thai, Ukrainian and Vietnamese.

-You can get this document for free in other formats, such as large print, braille, and/or audio by calling Member Services at the number at the bottom of this page.
+You can get this document for free in other formats, such as large print, braille, and/or audio by calling Member Services at 1-833-522-3767 (TTY: 711), 24 hours a day, 7 days a week, including holidays.
 The call is free.